Tribal Court Navigation:

 Native Justice exists worldwide in many native communities because it is the most community appropriate way to resolve disputes and conflicts.
 Since it is so effective with better outcomes, it has attracted the interest of legal scholars worldwide within the past couple of decades.
 Many other Indian tribes across the United States have revitalized it to complement the adversarial process courts which have been superimposed upon their communities.
 Additionally, many other court systems across the United States now require or involve some sort of alternative conflict resolution.

-If you’d like to be more involved in the revitalization of Native Justice in the Pokagon Band community, please contact Stacey Rock at (269) 783-0505.
+If you’d like to be more involved in the revitalization of Native Justice in the Pokagon Band community, please contact Jason S. Wesaw, Peacemaking Coordinator, at (269) 462-4318.